VictorCMiraldo/hdiff/writeup/presentation/slides.long.md

 ## Merging Changes

-Merging is our main motivation
+Merging is a constant motivation for structured diffing

+. . .

+We defined a (very!) simple merging algorithm:

 . . .